 Ideally, you should come up with both print and online assignments for press trips.
 It’s this combination that usually proves too tempting for the tourism agency media reps to resist.
-This combination gives them enough of a return to want to host you.
+This combination gives them enough of a return to host you.

 Recently I visited with the media rep for the Anchorage, Alaska CVB at a small PR event here in Seattle.
 I presented him with a combination of confirmed print and online assignments.
-On the spot, he committed to sponsoring me and my wife/photographer on a press trip to Anchorage this year.
+On the spot, he committed to sponsoring me and my wife/photographer on a press trip to Anchorage.
 His CVB will cover all our expenses for the week, and it’s because I offered him both print and online articles.

 The transition from blog to print isn’t too much of a stretch for anyone with reasonable writing ability and some marketing skills.
-Freelance writing does require learning a specific set of rules and protocols, but all of these can be learned.
+Freelance writing does require learning a specific set of rules and protocols, but these can be learned.